jeffpar/pcjs/blog/_posts/2023/2023-10-09-thirty-years-ago-ms-dos-600.md

 Over 30 years ago, in March 1993, Microsoft released [MS-DOS 6.00](/software/pcx86/sys/dos/microsoft/6.00/compressed), the next major release of MS-DOS after 5.00 shipped in June 1991.

-In addition to several new powerful utilities, like `DEFRAG` to defragment your hard disk (licensed from Symantec), `MSBACKUP` to efficiently backup your hard disk (also licensed from Symantec), and `MSAV` to check for viruses (licensed from Central Point Software), there were a number of new command-line programs, such as `CHOICE`, `DELTREE`, `MOVE`, `MSCDEX`, and `SMARTDRV`.
+In addition to several new full-screen utilities, like `DEFRAG` to defragment your hard disk (licensed from Symantec), `MSBACKUP` to efficiently backup your hard disk (also licensed from Symantec), and `MSAV` to check for viruses (licensed from Central Point Software), there were a number of new command-line programs, such as `CHOICE`, `DELTREE`, `MOVE`, `MSCDEX`, and `SMARTDRV`.